tiberiusferreira/craft-ai-project/README.md

 To be considered of the same house the only requirement is having the same last name as the person being queried.

-So one has to go through everybody in `people_graph` which is O(n) where n = number of people in graph.
+So one has to go through everybody in `people_graph` which is O(n) + sorting(O(n log n) worst case) where n = number of people in graph.

 #### Possible Optimization

-`Lineage` could be augmented with a field `people_alive_in_house: HashMap<String, Vec<usize>>` storing the indices of people alive on a per house basis, allowing `Any remaining member of the house` to be performed at O(1).
+`Lineage` could be augmented with a field `people_alive_in_house: HashMap<String, Vec<usize>>` storing the indices of people alive on a per house basis, allowing `Any remaining member of the house` to be performed at O(1) if people indices are stored already sorted.
 However, this complicates the implementation and was not implemented for simplicity's sake.

+### Kill person

+Killing someone is O(1) since it just sets a flag in the Person struct.

+## Data persistence

+Changes (killing someone) are kept in memory only.
+This was deliberate to keep the implementation simple.
+However, it could be persisted to a database such as `Postgresql` with a table storing the status (alive or dead) of each person.

+When killing someone, the program would modify the database table and then its own in memory representation.

+If many instances of the program are running in parallel, they could be notified of changes by using Kafka messaging to ensure consistency.

+## Http Library Choice and Performance

+[Warp](https://github.com/seanmonstar/warp) was chosen as the http library because it compiles on the stable release of Rust, supports async-io, is widely used ([350k downloads](https://crates.io/crates/warp)) and its author is `seanmonstar` a long time Rust contributor and also author of [Hyper](https://github.com/hyperium/hyper).

+Warp should allow the application to handle multiple requests in the same thread and also scale linearly with the number of threads provided (by default it runs in a single thread).

+Task syncronization on the Lineage struct is performed by using an asyncronous [RwLock](https://docs.rs/async-std/1.6.0/async_std/sync/struct.RwLock.html).
+It allows multiple tasks to read the same data and ensures consistency on writes.
+Also, since its asyncronous, if one task blocks (for example, on a write) others can still make progress on the same thread.